Tylecodon albiflorus Bruyns

 This species is native to South Africa (Western Cape).

 Tylecodon albiflorus is a small succulent shrub with an underground tuberous stem base and 1 to 3 erect to spreading branches.
 It grows up to 8 inches (20 cm) tall.
-The tuber is short, up to 1.4 inches (3.5 cm) in diameter, and greenish with yellowish-brown peeling bark.
+The tuber is short, greenish with yellowish-brown peeling bark, and up to 1.4 inches (3.5 cm) in diameter.
 Leaves are green, hairy, up to 2.2 inches (5.5 cm) long, up to 0.8 inches (2 cm) wide, and packed in an apical rosette.
 Flowers are white with maroon-brown stripes and appear arranged in erect to spreading thyrses in summer after the plant loses its leaves.

 How to Grow and Care for Tylecodon albiflorus